sparcityeu/Matrix-Partitioning-Utility/README.md

 Metis offers two partitioning objectives, "edge-cut", and "volume", and does not offer a quality option.

-PaToH offers two partitioning objectives "conpart" and "cutpart", and three quality objectives "speed", "default", and "quality".
+PaToH offers two partitioning objectives "conpart" and "cutpart", and three quality options "speed", "default", and "quality".

 # How to use